lookbothways/lookbothways.github.io/_featured_categories/showreels.md

 layout: list

 # The title of the tag's page.
-title: Recent work
+title: Showreels

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: recent
+slug: showreels

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Recent work
+  Collected reels

 # (Optional) You can disable grouping posts by date.
 no_groups: true